BobRandomNumber/ComfyUI-BasicOllama/README.md

 ## 🚀 Features

 * **Direct Ollama Integration:** Seamlessly connect to your local Ollama instance.
-* **Automatic Image Detection:** The node automatically detects if an image is connected and sends it to Ollama for multimodal analysis, simplifying the workflow.
+* **Automatic Image Detection:** The node automatically detects if an image is connected and sends it to Ollama for multimodal analysis.
 * **System Prompt Support:** Utilize the `system` parameter in the Ollama API for more control over model behavior.
 * **Dynamic Prompt Templates:** Easily load your own system prompts from `.txt` files in the `prompts` directory.
 * **Multiple Image Inputs:** Input up to five images for analysis.